 - Limelight (green?) – Garmin Part Number: 010-01689-11

 These are Garmin’s own video presentations for the Forerunner 35.
-They’re a bit over produced but until I have time to make my own video review they are good enough.
+They’re a bit over produced.
 This first one is the best overview of the main features and functions that show why this is such a great GPS running watch.

 Short Advertorial Video – 35 seconds

 Get ready to take your running to the next level with Forerunner 35, the easy-to-use GPS running watch with wrist-heart rate technology